 The current list is available here Approved Conditions List for PGT

-As future PGT applications are approved by the PGT Committee, this List will be updated with more preapproved conditions, please check it regularly on this webpage.
+As future PGT applications are approved by the PGT Committee, and endorsed by Council, this List will be updated.
+Please check it regularly on this webpage.

 The OMIM number should be identified by the clinical geneticist or genetic counsellor and stated in the patient records.